davidseca/mvvm-swift/README.md

-# MVPSwift
+# MVVMSwift

 ## Description

-MVPSwift is an example iOS App written in Swift about using MVP Pattern on iOS.
+MVVMSwift is an example iOS App written in Swift about using MVP Pattern on iOS.

 It includes also a CoreData persistance.